aai-institute/infrastructure-product/docs/guide/declarative_containers.md

 # Declarative Environment Configuration

-JobQ allows you to define your Docker environment in a declarative YAML format.
+jobq allows you to define your Docker environment in a declarative YAML format.
 Instead of writing a Dockerfile directly.

 ## YAML Structure